ABOUT THE TRAINERS

 was in her teens.
 Since 2004 she has focused

 on dog training and the scientific analysis and modification of their behaviour.

-She is currently studying the ADipCBM (Advanced Diploma in Canine Behaviour
+She is in the final stages of studying for the ADipCBM (Advanced Diploma in Canine Behaviour

 Management).
 Her training classes (puppy